teamdeeson/codex/docs/handbook/roles-at-deeson.md

 We have a small number of job roles in each pod.

+Here are the specific accountabilities we all share:

+- Client satisfaction
+- Delivering projects (on time, on budget, on spec)
+- Your own capacity
+- Your own capability
+- Supporting your colleagues
+- Following company processes

 The specific accountabilities of each are shown below:

 ##Solutions Architect